6 Ways How to Avoid Fake Charities

-The long list of creative ways how scams work now have another name.
+The long list of creative ways how scams work now has another name.
 I am saying this now just because it is new to this blog, but it is absolutely not new as a threat.
-The same scam has been evident since the ancient times.
+Fraudulent charities have been evident since ancient times.

-Therefore today I decided to give some more attention to this fraudulent activity for which I am sure not all of you are aware of.
+Therefore today I decided to give some more attention to this fraudulent activity for which I am sure not all of you are aware.
 From my personal experience to how to recognize it and 6 tips on how to avoid it.
 Let’s deep in!

 Personal Experience with Fake Charities

 However, the activity has been exercised and even mastered by many.
-There is a long list of charities who operate as such while their background says nothing but money laundry.
+There is a long list of charities that operate as such while their background says nothing but money laundry.

 The clear intention of all this fraud is purely for one’s profit, and surely not for others less likely to the ones in need for what the money was supposed to go.
 The question is: Why do they choose charities?